All-Poland Alliance of Trade Unions: History

 Following the decisions of the Polish government declaring the Solidarity trade union illegal, the OPZZ was created on 24 November 1984 according to the 1982 trade union act which made trade union pluralism illegal.
 The OPZZ inherited all of Solidarity's property, and also that of the former Association of Trade Unions.
 It was part of the pro-government Patriotic Movement for National Revival (Patriotyczny Ruch Odrodzenia Narodowego - PRON).
 In 1985 it joined the World Federation of Trade Unions (WFTU).
-Until 1990 the OPZZ was tied closely to the Polish United Worker's Party (PZPR).
+Until 1990 the OPZZ was tied closely to the Polish United Workers' Party (PZPR).
 Following the end of communist rule in Poland the federation aligned with various post-communist and social-democratic parties (e.g. Democratic Left Alliance, SLD).

 In 2006 the OPZZ affiliated to the European Trade Union Confederation and the International Trade Union Confederation.

 In the summer of 2006, Roman Giertych, the Deputy Prime Minister of the Republic of Poland and a stalwart of the ultra-right-wing and chauvinistic League of Polish Families, voiced his support for the confiscation of OPZZ property and the dissolution of the organization, branding it a mouthpiece of the Social-Democratic Union (SLD) and the heir of the Communist PZPR.